 Kim's oldest son, Kim Jong-nam, was disgraced by a 2001 arrest in Tokyo for traveling with a forged passport.
 His position as the successor to his father was ruined by this incident, although reports suggested that he was trying to get back into Kim Jong-il's good graces when the Dear Leader passed away.
 The third son, Kim Jong-un, was groomed instead to succeed Kim Jong-il, whose health began to decline seriously after 2005.

 Like any good dictator, Kim Jong-il built an elaborate cult of personality.
 Pictures of him and his late father adorned all public buildings, and criticism of the Kims is punishable by imprisonment in the concentration camps.
 Both men’s birthdays are important national holidays.
 All media sources are controlled by the State, of course, so praise for the “Dear Leader” was broadcast constantly over the radio and in newspapers.

 Some outside observers believe that this obedience and adulation arises from actual love and respect either for Kim Jong-il, or for the memory of his father.
 Most, however, believe that the citizens of North Korea are motivated more by fear than by hero worship.

 Kim Jong-il's Death:Kim Jong-il died during a train trip on December 17, 2011.
 This was one of his series of internal trips in order to supervise and advise the industrial and agricultural producers of North Korea.
 According to official news reports, he died of a heart attack due to overwork.

 Immediately after his death, his third son Kim Jong-un was named as the "Great Successor" to his father.
-Kim Jong-un has proved himself an appropriate successor to his father, with arbitrary decisions and saber-rattling military posturing.
+Kim Jong-un has proved himself an appropriate successor to his father, with arbitrary decisions, summary executions, and saber-rattling military posturing.